 As an order of magnitude, this FAQ contains about 6,000 characters; a 30-page document has around 17,000 characters; the seven Harry Potter books comprise about 60 million characters.

+Translator is available on the Azure portal.
+Payment is by credit or debit cards only, unless previously approved for invoice.
+Translator monthly subscription plans are outlined in the Cognitive Services Translator pricing webpage.
 Pricing is based on your Azure monthly subscription period and you will automatically be billed every month until you cancel your subscription.

-Microsoft Translator supported business products are listed in the “Products” menu item above.
+Translator supported business products are listed in the “Products” menu item above.

 No. Machine translation is generally used where the quality-level requirement is not as stringent as where human translation is required.
 Use machine translation where the quantity of content, speed of content creation (such as user-generated content in blogs, forums, etc.), and budget (or lack thereof) make it impossible to use human translation.
 It caters to a segment of the market for translation needs that, thus far, could not be made economically feasible or could not be made available with a very short turnaround time.

 Machine translation has been used as a first pass by several of our language service provider (LSP) partners, before using human translation; it can improve productivity by up to 50 percent.
-For a list of LSPs, please visit the Microsoft Translator partner page.
+For a list of LSPs, please visit the Translator partner page.